Profile

 • In addition to the freely accessible digital formats, HASP also offers a print-on-demand book publication.
 These hardcover or softcover editions can be purchased from bookstores or online booksellers.

 • We publish monographs and series with a regional focus on Asia (South Asia, East Asia and Southeast Asia).
 The content covers the entire spectrum of research in the field of Asian Studies.
-As a rule, our publication profile does not include conference and congress reports, activity reports or popular scientific publications.
+As a rule, our publication profile does not include conference proceedings, activity reports, popular publications as well as literary works.

 • We accept Ph.D. dissertations if they are rated "Summa cum laude" or "Magna cum laude".